MagicKrol/C64-NewLands/README.md

 - Added support for multiline news
 - Decreased number of food needed for next level
 - Increase all buildings wood cost by 1

 Bugs:

 - Resolved issue when transported goods were not unloaded
 - Also resolve a case when setting the ship to Idle, did not cancel previous transport action (goods were still loaded).
 - Fixed wrong wood cost for buildings
 - Fixed bug for Islands that displayed “Your colony @Red Rock”.
 - Fixed bug for Ship's action status that displayed "Scout @Red Rock"
 - Corrected error that did not handle properly turns for some colonies

 Known issues:

 - News screen is not able to handle to many news yet (it can actually crash the game :).
 News paging is on the To Do list.
-- THere is a way to "spawn" resources using (un)loading action.
+- There is a way to "spawn" resources using (un)loading action.
 Problem was diagnosed and there will be a fix for it